sbseltzer/kioku-srs/MODEL.md

       LOG.txt - Addon-specific logging.
   /templates
     /note-template-id
-      generator.(script) - used to describe how to generate cards from a note sides.(config) - used to describe how many sides the note has fields.(config) - used to describe the fields available to the note
+      /.git - CONSIDER - What if shared templates were forks?
+One issue would be that decks that use them could run into problems if a template drastically changed its format. generator.(script) - used to describe how to generate cards from a note sides.(config) - used to describe how many sides the note has fields.(config) - used to describe the fields available to the note